All EB-5 regional center applications must contain a hypothetical, actual, or exemplar project

-Exemplar project proposals are suited to businesses who are totally committed to their projects and desire the greatest level of certainty with future EB-5 investor filings.
-An exemplar project proposal involves all the elements of an actual project proposal, including a complete, comprehensive Matter of Ho compliant business plan, but also includes a template Form I-526.
+Exemplar project proposals are suited to businesses that are committed to their projects and desire the greatest level of certainty with future EB-5 investor filings.
+An exemplar project proposal involves all the elements of an actual project proposal, including a complete, comprehensive Matter of Ho–compliant business plan, but also includes a template Form I-526.

 For exemplar projects, USCIS conducts a compliance review that evaluates the organizational and transactional documents to ensure compliance with EB-5 regulations.

 Of the three types of project proposals, hypothetical projects are generally only used today to get an initial EB-5 regional center designation approved (Form I-924).
 Exemplar project proposals, on the other hand, are the most complicated because they involve both I-924 approval and I-526 approval, but they are the most attractive to potential EB-5 investors due to the level of certainty they provide of how USCIS will interpret or review the specific EB-5 project in question.

 Whether a business seeking regional center designation should submit a hypothetical, actual, or exemplar project proposal will depend on several factors.
 Without enough specific, verifiable details—or if elements of the project, such as location, size, and scope, are subject to change—a hypothetical project proposal is likely best.
 If the project has the necessary permits approved and is shovel ready, an actual project may be best.
 If the project proposal could be filed as an actual project but the details of the supporting documentation are fixed, an exemplar project may be preferable.